TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/scopingquestion-partercenter-marketplace-remove-reviews.md

    "resourceRequired": true,
    "subscriptionRequired": true,
-   "title": "Remove reviews from Marketplace store", "fileAttachmentHint": "Upload any supporting files that can help us understand your issue.", "formElements": [
+   "title": "Remove reviews from Marketplace store", "fileAttachmentHint": "Upload any supporting files (screenshot of the review to remove) that can help us understand your issue.", "formElements": [
        {
        "id": "learn_more_text1",